UNFmontreal/Dcm2Bids/docs/how-to/use-advanced-commands.md

 ## --auto_extract_entities

-This option will automatically try to find 3 entities (task, dir and echo).
+This option will automatically try to find 3 entities (task, dir and echo) for specific dataType/modalityLabel.

 * `task` in the SeriesDescription field